Statistical-Consulting/PCaPrognostics/README.md

 #### Models implemented in Python:
 1. Nested resampling, model tuning and final model training in the `<model_name>_modelling.py`-files:
-    - To load the preferred dataset, adapt the `DATA_CONFIG`:
+    - To load the preferred dataset, adapt the `DATA_CONFIG` accordingly:
       ```python
           DATA_CONFIG = {
           'use_pca': False,         # Experimental feature, does PCA on the gene data; not recommended to use during modelling process